 I never paid attention to those tiny stickers because they never ask for them when I pick up luggage at ALB.
 However, when they asked for them before going through immigration, I wasn’t the only one pawing through my bag trying to locate them.
 So, just a heads up.

-For any newbie travelers, just know that at your first point of entry in the States, whether it’s Atlanta, Miami, New York or wherever, you have to collect your bags.
+For any newbie travelers, know that at your first point of entry in the States…whether it’s Atlanta, Miami, New York, or wherever, you MUST collect your bags.
 That’s for citizens and visitors alike.

 Arrival in the States